mvrl-clasp/SNAG/README.md

    This folder contains 3000 audio files named *Aud&lt;Image Number&gt;_Obs&lt;Observer Number&gt;.wav*.
 Each file contains spoken descriptions for the indicated image number and observer number.
 Click to hear an example: [Aud4_Obs3.wav](https://drive.google.com/file/d/13WGdCpKT4ZAKDodF3xw0pBgzWATVC8WO/view?usp=sharing)

 #### 4. SnagTranscribedJSON:
    This folder contains transcriptions of each audio file obtained with IBM Watson automatic speech recognition.
 The files are named *Aud&lt;Image Number&gt;_Obs&lt;Observer Number&gt;.JSON*.
 Each file contains the transcriptions for the indicated image number and observer number.
+Click to see an example: [Aud4_Obs3.JSON]()

 #### 5. SnagTranscribedTXT:
    This folder contains transcriptions for each audio file in TXT format.
 The files are named *Aud&lt;Image Number&gt;_Obs&lt;Observer Number&gt;.txt*.
 Each file contains the transcriptions for the indicated image number and observer number.
+Click to see an example: [Aud4_Obs3.JSON]()

 #### 6. SnagTranscribedTXT_Corrected_5Images:
    This folder contains the manually corrected ASR transcriptions for audio files (for 30 observers) corresponding to 5 images i.e. 150 files named *Aud&lt;Image Number&gt;_Obs&lt;Observer Number&gt;.txt*.
 Each file contains the manually corrected transcription for the indicated image number and observer number.